What can I do with my degree or course?

 Careers Centre resources

 To help you consider what sectors or industries are out there, consider using the following resources:

 - Careers by sector – contains useful sector overviews, information about the skills required for specific careers, and links to relevant websites and organisations.

 - Graduate destinations – provides insight into the wide range of opportunities possible for St Andrews graduates.

-- Speak to a careers adviser – in these one-to-one appointments, you can chat confidentially about any career-related queries.
+- Speak to a careers adviser – one-to-one appointments, where you can chat confidentially about any career-related queries.